leo-brewin/riemann-normal-coords/README.md

     > diff gen2rnc.cdbtex
     > diff genGamma.cdbtex

 There will be more lines (from the other examples).
-The key thing to observe is that each `diff` command produces no output.
+The key thing to observe is that each `diff` command produces no output (apart from a few lines that record execution times as these may vary slightly from one run to the next).
 There are also some tests that do not use the `diff` command.
 These tests are run by Cadabra.
 It reads in the expected results and compares them with the actual results printing out any differences (this allows for non-important differences in expressions to be ignored, for example reordering a sum).
 The results of those (semantic) tests are recorded in `source/cadabra/tests/semantic/summary.pdf`.

 ## License